ocxtal/libgaba/README.md

 /*
  * Each fill object (f) contains the max score of the
  * section (f->max).
 All the fill objects are allocated
- * from the dp context so you do not have to (must not)
+ * in the dp context so you do not have to (must not)
  * free them even though you want to discard them.
+ * Alternatively, you can flush the previous results
+ * (and garbages stacked in the dp context) with
+ * gaba_dp_flush function.
+It will destroy all the
+ * previous results so it should be called when all the
+ * tasks on current sequences (or current read) is done.
  */

 /*